 Arkansas Social Work License Requirements

 In Arkansas, applicants must submit a fingerprint test, pass the appropriate ASWB exam, and have at least a bachelor’s degree from a board-approved university or college.
-Master’s and clinical social work applicants must also have 4,000 hours of supervised social work experience.
+Clinical social work applicants must also have two years (4,000 hours) of supervised social work experience.

 Arkansas Governing Board